altercation/storage-gen/README.md

 Suppose you want to erase your drive, create a new btrfs file system for your system root and also create a new, separate filesystem for your home directory.
- An storage-gen definition file for this might be:
+A storage-gen definition file for this might be:

     filesystem --fstype btrfs --size 30G --mountpoint / filesystem --mountpoint /home

-### If this file was named "mystorage" you could then run storage-gen on it:
+If this file was named "mystorage" you could then run storage-gen on it.

     storage-gen mystorage